Mehvix/notes/hugo/content/docs/cogsci-c100/perception.md

 ### Ex: How might a computer recognize a “9” using neural networks?

 {{< youtube "aircAruvnKk" >}}
 - There is huge variety of ways in which people write 9’s
-{{< columns >}}<!-- mathjax fix -->
 - To simplify things, we can represent the “9” by decomposing it to a grid of 28 x 28 pixels of varying shades of gray (between 0 and 1)

 1. First (input) layer of network
+{{< columns >}}<!-- mathjax fix -->
 - Starts with bunch of neurons or nodes corresponding to an array of 28 x 28 pixels in the image
 - Each node holds a number that represents the grayscale value of the corresponding pixel, ranging from 0 for black to 1 for white
+- This is the neuron’s activation level
+- Activations in one layer bring about activations in the next layer, which in turn bring about activations in the next layer...
 <---><!-- mathjax fix -->
 ![](/docs/cogsci-c100/perception/s1.png)
 {{< /columns >}}
-    - This is the neuron’s activation level
-    - Activations in one layer bring about activations in the next layer, which in turn bring about activations in the next layer...
     - This is loosely analogous to how, in biological networks of neuron, some groups of neurons cause other neurons to fire
 2. Second layer (or first “hidden layer”)
-- Each neuron in the second layer might pick up on whether there is an edgein one particular region
+   - Each neuron in the second layer might pick up on whether there is an edge in one particular region
    - You assign a weight to each one of the connections between a particular neuron in the second layer and the neurons in the first layer
+   - Then you take all the activations from the first layer and compute their weighted sum according to the weights
     {{< columns >}}<!-- mathjax fix -->
-- Then you take all the activations from the first layer and compute their weighted sum according to the weights
 - Could make the weights associated with almost all of the pixels 0 except for some positive weights in target region
 - To really pick up on whether there is an edge here, could also have some negative weights associated with the surrounding pixels
     - Sum is largest when those middle pixels are bright but surrounding pixels are darker
 <---><!-- mathjax fix -->
 ![](/docs/cogsci-c100/perception/s2.png)
 {{< /columns >}}